queue-miscreant/chatango-client/README.md

 Links in browser may not open correctly by default.
-The program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://" If this is not the case, then you must do one of two things:
+The program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://" If you wish to modify this, you can do one of two things:
-* add the browser's directory to the Windows PATH environment variable, or
+* add your preferred browser's directory to the Windows PATH environment variable, or
-* specify a BROWSER environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in `/usr/bin` in cygwin.
+* specify a BROWSER (cygwin) environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in `/usr/bin` in cygwin.
 This can be created with
 `ln -s /cygdrive/c/Program\ Files/.../[browser executable].exe /usr/bin`

-To preserve the value of BROWSER, write a line in ~/.bashrc like `export BROWSER=chrome` If python detects cygwin (that is, if `sys.platform` is `cygwin`), then linkopen.py assumes Firefox and Chrome if BROWSER is null.
+To preserve the value of BROWSER, write a line in ~/.bashrc like `export BROWSER=chrome`

 There are few good image viewers in windows that support command line arguments, and fewer if any that resolve such paths with HTTP.
 By default, the program will